macder/wfv/docs/index.md

     Documentation is a work in progress.

 !!! attention
-    Assume the risk of pre-release alpha software in your decision to use.
+    Assume the risk of pre-release alpha software.

 ### Features
 * [32 built-in rules](/guide/rules/#built-in-rules)